theopenconversationkit/tock-react-kit/README.md

 #### `ImageRendererSettings`

 Image renderers all implement the `ImageRenderer` interface.
-They are tasked with rendering a graphical component using a source URL, a description, and some CSS.
+They are tasked with rendering a graphical component using a source URL, a description, some CSS, and other generic HTML attributes.

 The passed in CSS contains the default style for the rendered component, as well as applicable [overrides](#overrides).
 It is intended to be used through [Emotion's CSS prop](https://emotion.sh/docs/css-prop).